elonybear/PCAP/README.md

 For Windows:

-1. Navigate to this website, which details Node.js installation: http://blog.teamtreehouse.com/install-node-js-npm-windows
+1. Navigate to this blog post, which details Node.js installation: http://blog.teamtreehouse.com/install-node-js-npm-windows

 The various packages required to run this server are already installed and located in the `node_modules` directory